spack/spack/lib/spack/docs/workflows.rst

    .. note::

-      In this case, the upstream project fixed the bug in its repository in a relatively timely manner.
+      In this case, the upstream project fixed the bug in its repository in a somewhat timely manner.
 If that had not been the case, the numbered version in this step could have been released from the forked repository.